Effective February 21, 2025, the minimum wage in Michigan is $12.48 per hour.

 There is no statute specifically stipulating when employers must pay employees who quit due to a labor dispute.

-Minors under the age of 16 may work a maximum of 8 hours per day and 48 hours of combined work and school hours per week during a school week.
+Minors under 16 may work a maximum of 3 hours on a school day and 18 hours per week when school is in session.

 Employers may be required to provide an employee unpaid medical leave in accordance with the Family and Medical Leave Act or other federal laws.